 If you don’t have the cash for a deposit to buy another property – then a deposit bond could be the answer.

-We are first and foremost a mortgage broker founded in April 2000 we arrange deposit bonds for our mortgage clients as a complimentary service ie: we receive a small commission but we do not add any brokerage fee over the normal quoted price of the bond issuer.
+Your broker can arrange deposit bonds for our mortgage clients as a complimentary service ie: we receive a small commission but we do not add any brokerage fee over the normal quoted price of the bond issuer.
 If you do not require finance or have finance arranged and you are not interested in allowing us to compete for your business, with your permission we are happy to pass your information directly to the bond issuer.